PeterCamilleri/parse_queue/README.md

 # ParseQueue

-The parse queue is a component in the Ruby compiler toolkit project.
+The parse queue is a component in the Ruby Compiler Toolkit Project (RCTP).
 Its role is to facilitate the movement of language tokens from one compiler phase (like the lexical analyzer) to the next one (like the parser).
 More than just a simple queue, it supports backing up or falling back to earlier states allowing the parser to try other paths in the syntax tree when one path runs into a dead end.